skuid87/cloudplow/README.md

 ```

 In the example above, the uploader references `"google"` from the `remotes` section.

-`"can_be_throttled"`: When this attribute is missing or set to `true`, this uploader can be throttled if enabled in the Plex config section.
-When set to `false`, no throttling will be attempted on this uploader.

 `"check_interval"`: How often (in minutes) to check the size of this remotes `upload_folder`.
 Once it reaches the size threshold as specified in `max_size_gb`, the uploader will start.